Bacchus (1786 ship): Career

-3rd slave voyage (1804–1805): Captain Richard Hughes sailed from Liverpool on 29 April 1804.
-He acquired slaves at Old Calabar and arrived at Kingston on 28 January 1805 with 277 slaves.
-Bacchus sailed from Kingston on 21 April and arrived back at Liverpool on 6 July.
+3rd voyage transporting enslaved people (1804–1805): Captain Richard Hughes sailed from Liverpool on 29 April 1804.
+In 1804, 147 vessels sailed from English port to engage in the transport of enslaved people; 120 of these vessels sailed from Liverpool.

+Bacchus acquired captives at Old Calabar and arrived at Kingston on 28 January 1805, with 277 captives.
+Bacchus sailed from Kingston on 21 April, and arrived back at Liverpool on 6 July.
 She had left Liverpool with 43 crew members and had suffered six crew deaths on her voyage.

-4th slave voyage (1805–1806): Captain Alexander Nicholson sailed from Liverpool on 27 September 1805.
-He acquired slaves at Accra and Anomabu, where she was reported on 26 March, but died on 2 May 1806, shortly before Bacchus sailed from Africa on 28 May with Eliot Arthy as master.
+4th voyage transporting enslaved people (1805–1806): Captain Alexander Nicholson sailed from Liverpool on 27 September 1805.

+Bacchus acquired captives at Accra and Anomabu, where she was reported on 26 March, but died on 2 May 1806, shortly before Bacchus sailed from Africa on 28 May, with Eliot Arthy as master.
 She arrived at Suriname on 16 July, and sailed for Liverpool on 7 November.
 She arrived at Liverpool on 17 January 1807.
 She had left Liverpool with 48 crew members and had suffered four crew deaths on her voyage.
-She brought back with here sugar, cotton, camwood, and ivory.
+She brought back with her sugar, cotton, camwood, and ivory.